rwilson504/Blogger/PAD-Adding-Items-To-SharePoint/PAD-Adding-Items-to-SharePoint.md

 Now we can use the Invoke web service to call a post method that will create our new item.
 You can see in the custom headers section where we utilized the output of the authentication call to pass our bearer token.
 Additional information on how to generate the Request body when working with the SharePoint REST API can be found here: [Working with lists and list items with REST](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/working-with-lists-and-list-items-with-rest)

-Also you will need the content type for the sharepoint list item.
-There are several ways to do this but the easiest I find it using a browser windows that is already authenticated to the SharePoitn site and entering the following url to call the web api.
+Also, you will need the content type for the SharePoint list item.
+There are several ways to do this but the easiest I find it using a browser windows that is already authenticated to the SharePoint site and entering the following url to call the web API.
 Make sure you update the url to match your specific SharePoint site location and List name.

 ```
 https://yoursharepoint.sharepoint.com/sites/Clients/_api/web/lists/GetByTitle('Client Contacts')/items?$select=ContentType/Name